claws/txPachube/README.rst

     # with current value data.
 All the implemented data structures
     # support encoding to JSON (default) and XML (EEML).
     #
-    # In this example the CurrentCost sensor object is only for demonstration
+    # In this example the CurrentCost sensor object is derived from the
-    # purposes which means that this is not a self contained runnable
+    # separate txcurrentcost package.
+If you want to run this script
-    # script.
-However, you could implement the CurrentCost object to make
+    # you would need to obtain that package.
-    # it work.
+    #

     from twisted.internet import reactor
     import txpachube
+    import txcurrentcost.monitor

     # Paste your Pachube API key here
     API_KEY = ""

     # Paste the feed identifier you wish to be DELETED here
     FEED_ID = ""

+    CurrentCostMonitorConfigFile = "/path/to/your/config/file"

+    class MyCurrentCostMonitor(txcurrentcost.monitor.Monitor):
+        """
+        Extends the txcurrentCost.monitor.Monitor by implementing periodic update handler to call a supplied data handler.
+        """

+        def __init__(self, config_file, periodicUpdateDataHandler):
+            super(MyCurrentCostMonitor, self).__init__(config_file)
+            self.periodicUpdateDataHandler = periodicUpdateDataHandler

+        def periodicUpdateReceived(self, timestamp, temperature, sensor_type, sensor_instance, sensor_data):
+            if sensor_type == txcurrentcost.Sensors.ElectricitySensor:
+                if sensor_instance == txcurrentcost.Sensors.WholeHouseSensorId:
+                    self.periodicUpdateDataHandler(timestamp, temperature, sensor_data)

     class Monitor(object):